musangisilvia/alx-low_level_programming/README.md

 shorter than a byte.
 > - C language is very efficient in manpulating bits.
 > - This project shows different ways of manipulating bits in C.

+## 0x15-file_io
+> Dealing with system calls provided by the kernel.